 Article ID: 2799505 - View products that this article applies to.

-Assume that in a Microsoft Office 365 environment, you try to send or receive files or attachments in Microsoft Lync through Lync Online.
+Assume that in an Office 365 environment, you try to send or receive files or attachments in Lync through Lync Online.
 In this situation, you may experience the following issues: